 2. Handwritten recordings: You can use an overhead camera to record your activity on paper.

 3. Classroom recordings: You can use a video camera to record your lessons while you deliver them in a physical classroom and repurpose them for your online course.
 You can interleave these recordings with your laptop’s screen capture since slide projections in classrooms don’t look very crisp on video.

-4. Talking into the camera: The most popular approach is talking right into the camera through a set of bullet points on a paper or teleprompter that keep you on track.
+4. Talking into the camera: The most popular approach is talking right into the camera through a set of bullet points on a paper or teleprompter that keeps you on track.